Kleissner/BitSnail/README.md

 > The strategy used here is to protect a small number of peers for each of several distinct characteristics which are difficult to forge.
 > In order to partition a node the attacker must be simultaneously better at all of them than honest peers.

+Even though it's very unlikely to completely isolate a peer using the current version of BitSnail (in parts because of countermeasures), it is powerful enough to at least temporarily block inbound connections and cause disruption.

 ## Version History

 ```
+2   7/23/2019

+Added support for ddosing multiple peers at once.
+Improved output.

 1   7/22/2019

 Initial version.